Coming from St. Martin's Minotaur on 9/9/2014:

 "You coming or what?" the Amazon called across the empty parking lot.

-Too much time indoors, I told myself, shaking off the vertigo and heading for her burgundy four-door Pontiac.
+Two and half years cooped up in various secure locations with cops and lawyers had made me a stranger to the outdoors.
+I shook off my vertigo and headed for the burgundy four-door Pontiac.
 We buckled up and pulled out onto a narrow two-lane road.
 She glanced over at my sweater.
 "You want the air?"

 Before I could answer, a burbling chirp sounded, and she brought out a slim black rectangle with a glowing blue face.
 I glared at it, annoyed.
 I'm not a fan of the telephone, in any configuration.
 For my money, Bell attached his invention to the wall so you could get the hell away from it.